IBM/ibm-licensing-operator/docs/Content/Configuration.md

 You can configure ingress, for example, by completing the following steps:

 1\.
 Get the nginx ingress controller.
-You might get it, for example, from here: [https://kubernetes.github.io/ingress-nginx/deploy](https://kubernetes.github.io/ingress-nginx/deploy).
+You might get it, for example, from [https://kubernetes.github.io/ingress-nginx/deploy](https://kubernetes.github.io/ingress-nginx/deploy).

+**Note:** If you already have ingress controller on the cluster, you do not need to get another one.

 2\.
 Apply this IBMLicensing instance to your cluster: